Discover

 Infinite Interests

 From tech stores and anime culture to quiet cafés and quirky experiences, Akihabara offers a diverse and ever-evolving landscape.
-This guide is just the beginning—venture deeper and uncover the hidden layers of Tokyo’s electric town.
+This guide is just the beginning—venture deeper and uncover the hidden layers of Tokyo’s Electric Town.